How to Manage Pests

 Use a monitoring form with treatment thresholds to record observations.

-Identify, count, and record the number of healthy and parasitized caterpillars caught in your sweep net and divide that total by the number of sweeps taken.
-Record the average number per sweep on a monitoring form.
-To determine if caterpillars are parasitized, pull young worms (at least 0.5 inch long) apart to see if white or green parasitic wasp larvae pop out.
+To determine if caterpillars are parasitized, pull young worms (at least 0.5 inch long) apart to see if white or green parasitic wasp larvae are inside.
 Base your population estimates on the average of all sweeps taken in that field, counting only those armyworms collected in sweeps that are at least 0.5 inches in length.

 UC IPM Pest Management Guidelines: